Jordan-Pierce/CoralNet-Toolbox/CoralNet_API/README.md

 ### CoralNet Download ⬇️

-This script can be used to download all data (labelset, images, annotations) from any public source.
+This script can be used to download all data (labelset, images, annotations) from any public source, or a private source your account has access to.
 The script is setup to work via command line, and expects the following:
 - `username` - CoralNet username; will also read the environmental variable `CORALNET_USERNAME`.